Income-driven Repayment - What Is It? How Do I Get It?

 Spouse Information (if you're married)

-You're encouraged to apply online because it's faster, easier, and helps ensure your information is complete and that the processing will be timely.
+The best way to apply is online at StudentAid.gov because it's faster, easier, and helps ensure your information is complete and that the processing will be timely.

-- The first step is to log into your mygreatlakes.org account and start at My Repayment Plan.
+- The first step is to log into your mygreatlakes.org account and start at Repayment Options.
 You can compare plans and will be asked to select the loans for which you want to change repayment plans.

-- Then, we'll link you to StudentLoans.gov so you can complete your IBR/Pay As You Earn/ICR Repayment Plan Request.
-Or, if you decide to submit a paper request, you'll be able to download the Income-Driven Repayment Plan Request and be asked to complete it and mail it to us.
+- Then, we'll link you to StudentAid.gov so you can complete your Income-Driven Repayment Plan Request.
+Or, if you must submit a paper request, you'll be asked to download the Income-Driven Repayment Plan Request, complete it, and submit it to us.

 Make sure you've gathered all of the information you'll need to apply.

-Once you start the StudentLoans.gov request, the process takes about 30 minutes and must be completed in one session.
+Once you start the StudentAid.gov request, the process takes about 30 minutes and must be completed in one session.

-Why Must I Reapply Every Year and Submit New Documentation?
+Why Must I Recertify Every Year and Submit New Documentation?

 Free Expert Help!